For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 So the question is, would you save any money living here compared with more typical student accommodation in Plymouth?

-If you wanted to live on campus at the University of Plymouth, the cheapest rooms are around the £100 a week mark.
+If you want to live on campus at the University of Plymouth, the cheapest rooms cost £118 a week.

-Choosing university accommodation with an en suite would take you closer to £160 a week or more, although some of these buildings will, of course, be closer to the university campus than Regent House.
+Choosing university accommodation with an en suite would set you back over £180 a week.
+Some of these buildings will, of course, be closer to the university campus than Regent House.

-Of course, halls aren't the only option open to students – many will opt for private accommodation.
-Our latest National Student Accommodation Survey has found that students at the University of Plymouth spend an average of £113 a week on rent.
+But halls aren't the only option open to students, as many will opt for private accommodation.
+Our latest National Student Accommodation Survey has found that students at the University of Plymouth spend an average of around £110 a week on rent.

 However, as you'd expect, factors like distance from campus and facilities provided will affect the price of the property.
 It seems to depend on whether proximity to campus is a deal-breaker for you.